webdevisaacpotter/aaact-aatia.github.io/content/newsletters/en/november-2024-aaact-now-for-accessibility-newsletter.md

 On December 3, 2024,  Fisheries and Oceans Canada, in collaboration with the Canada School of Public Service, is hosting an event for federal public servants, titled Understanding Apparent and Non-Apparent Disabilities in the Workplace.
 This 90-minute virtual event will help us learn more about the experiences of persons with disabilities, with a special focus on non-apparent disabilities.
 Participants will gain practical tips and key takeaways to foster compassion and inclusion in our workplaces.
 [Register today](https://catalogue.csps-efpc.gc.ca/product?catalog=IRA1-E49&cm_locale=en) for this important event.

 On December 4, 2024, AAACT is hosting an IDPD event for federal public servants.
 During this 30-minute virtual session, we will give you a virtual glimpse of our new accessible workspace in the National Capital Region and showcase tools that AAACT can provide to address workplace barriers.
 Together, let’s drive meaningful change and foster a more inclusive, accessible work environment.
-Don’t miss out – [learn more and register today](https://aaact.canada.ca/en/events/international-day-of-persons-with-disabilities-2024/)!

 ## AAACT’s New Accessible Workspace